Broadford, Victoria: History

-This map also shows Gideon Stewart’s sheep station exactly on the future Broadford townsite, 9 chains (181 metres) East of the junction of Dry Creek with Sunday Creek.
+This map also shows Gideon Stewart's sheep station exactly on the future Broadford townsite, 9 chains (181 metres) east of the junction of Dry Creek with Sunday Creek.
 Stewart arrived from Hobart and took out a licence for a sheep station from 1 July 1840.

 Stewart was an associate of the well known Hobart publican Reay Clarke.
-Clarke left Hobart and set up an inn at the location of Stewart’s sheep station in 1843.
-The location was referred to as "Clarke’s Ford" in October, 1843.
+Clarke left Hobart and set up an inn at the location of Stewart's sheep station in 1843.
+The location was referred to as "Clarke's Ford" in October, 1843.
 Clarke was granted a General Licence for the "Broadfoot" Inn, Sunday Creek on 27 April 1844.
 By April 1845 it was recorded as "Broadford" Inn.

 In 1842, the Sunday Creek Inn (beside the creek named by Hume and Hovell in 1824) and Stockyard Inn were built to cater for passing trade.
 Blacksmiths and small stores soon appeared and the town was gazetted in 1854 with original allotments selling at £2 a piece.
 The area between the two inns became the focal point of business and leisure activities.

 An area traditionally connected with Broadford has been Sugarloaf Creek, Victoria.
 The Sugarloaf Creek Station near Broadford was the first inland settlement in Victoria when it was set up by Charles Ebden and Charles Bonney on about 14 March 1837.

 Gold was discovered in 1858 in the nearby Reedy Creek, and later at Strath Creek and Sunday Creek but was not long-lived.

 The Post Office opened on 1 July 1852.
 The North East railway line was built through the town in 1872.

 The Broadford Courier printing office was opened in 1891, operating until 1978.
 It is maintained as a historical site by the Broadford Historical Society.

 The Broadford Magistrates' Court ceased operation in July 1980 and was formally closed in November 1981.
 The former courthouse was subsequently used by a local religious group.

-On the 7th of February 2009, Broadford was a part of the Black Saturday bushfires, with the Kilmore East Fire which saw 119 deaths, 232 injured and 1,242 homes lost.
+On 7 February 2009, Broadford was a part of the Black Saturday bushfires, with the Kilmore East Fire which saw 119 deaths, 232 injured and 1,242 homes lost.